martincartledge/martincartledge.github.io/solve-technical-interview-questions-using-frequency-counter.md

 }
 ```

+#### Compare array values

 Now that we have iterated through all of the values in the `firstArr` and stored them as their respective _squared_ value, we want to compare those values to the values in the `secondArr`.

 We start by creating another `for of` loop.
 On the first line inside of our new `for of` block, we write a conditional statement to check if the current value from our `secondArr` is _not_ inside of our `lookup`.
-If it is not, we stop looping and return `false`;
+If it is not, we stop looping and return `false`.

 If the value from the `secondArr` is in our `lookup`, we want to decrement the value of that entry.
 We can do so by using the `-=` assignment operator.